 Need an estimate for your project?
 Shopping around for the best window film pricing?
 Dallas Window Film has got you covered.
-We carry over 260 types of window tint and offer some of the most affordable prices in the Dallas metropolitan area.
+We carry hundreds of different types of window tint and offer some of the most affordable prices in the Dallas metropolitan area.
 At Dallas Window Film, your needs are our number one priority!

 Window Film Pricing

 At Dallas Window Film, we work hard to satisfy our customers.
 That’s why we’re committed to keeping our prices honest and reasonable.
 We understand that each building and client is different which is why our installation prices are set at a customized rate.
 We’ll work with your budget to find a film that works for you and make sure that you fully understand all itemized costs in advance.
 The information on this page is designed to help you gain an understanding of what to expect for your project.

 Selecting a Film

 The cost of your installation will partially depend on the type of film your building needs.
 Some important things to consider when deciding on a film are listed here.